All About Production Workers

 Related Job Titles

-In the United States, there were 263,500 jobs for Production Worker in 2016.
+There were about 263,500 jobs for Production Worker in 2016 (in the United States).
 New jobs are being produced at a rate of 4.4% which is below the national average.
 The Bureau of Labor Statistics predicts 11,600 new jobs for Production Worker by 2026.
-Due to new job openings and attrition, there will be an average of 31,400 job openings in this field each year.
+There will be an estimated 31,400 positions for Production Worker per year.

 The states with the most job growth for Production Worker are Nevada, Florida, and Utah.
 Watch out if you plan on working in Delaware, Maine, or Alaska.
 These states have the worst job growth for this type of profession.